GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/preprocess_data.md

 ----------------------------------------------------------------------

 Here we create a 'gap-filled' wave time-series which we will treat as representative of wave conditions at Old Bar.
+The time-series consists of wave properties measured in about 80m water depth, and tidal time-series measured near the coast.

 Because Crowdy Head is much closer to Old Bar than the other wave measuring sites, it is natural to take measurements at Crowdy Head as a 'first